evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor-2.md

 Welcome back to ["Learn You An Actor (System) For Great Good!"][minjavactors].
 If you haven't read [the first part][minjavactors], jump there to learn how to write a [minimalistic actor runtime using Java 17][minjavactors].

-As promised, in this second part I am showing how to write a tiny chat client/server [using the runtime we wrote last time][minjavactors], that then we will run using [JBang!][jbang]
+As promised, in this second part I am showing how to write a tiny chat client/server [using the runtime we wrote last time][minjavactors].
+Then we will run using [JBang!][jbang]
 Next time, we will learn how to create a **typed** version of the same actor runtime and revisit the examples!

 Because this post is quite long, here is a table of contents.